akka/alpakka-kafka/docs/src/main/paradox/testing.md

 * an implicit `LoggingAdapter` for use with the `log()` operator, and
 * other goodies.

-`EmbeddedKafkaLike` extends `KafkaSpec` to add automatic starting and stopping of the embedded Kafka broker.
+@scaladoc[EmbeddedKafkaLike](akka.kafka.testkit.scaladsl.EmbeddedKafkaLike) extends @scaladoc[KafkaSpec](akka.kafka.testkit.scaladsl.KafkaSpec) to add automatic starting and stopping of the embedded Kafka broker.

 Some Alpakka Kafka tests implemented in Scala use [Scalatest](http://www.scalatest.org/) with the mix-ins shown below.
 You need to add Scalatest explicitly in your test dependencies (this release of Alpakka Kafka uses Scalatest $scalatest.version$.)